HenryeeL/codemate/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <!-- ABOUT THE PROJECT -->

 ### 📝 ABOUT THE PROJECT

-> CodeBuddy is a mobile app designed to help users prepare for technical coding interviews, offering categorized flashcards covering data structures, algorithms, and system design topics.
+> CodeMate is a mobile app designed to help users prepare for technical coding interviews, offering categorized flashcards covering data structures, algorithms, and system design topics.
 >
 > Target Users:
+>
 > - CS Students preparing for internships or job interviews.
 > - Software Engineers who are brushing up on their coding and system design skills.
 > - Anyone looking to improve their understanding of coding concepts.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <!-- TECH STACK -->

 ### 🚀 TECH STACK

 Here's a brief overview of the tech stack CodeBuddy uses: